Skip to main content

 Current antiretroviral therapy (ART) is effective in the suppression of HIV replication but fails to eliminate the stable HIV reservoirs in PWH.
-Our lab aims to understand the mechanisms of how HIV transcription machinery is regulated during active HIV transcription and the establishment of HIV latency.
+The Jiang lab aims to understand the mechanisms of how HIV transcription machinery is regulated during active HIV transcription and when HIV establishes latency.
 The ultimate goal is to translate our findings into therapeutic interventions for persistent HIV infection.

 Epigenetic Regulation of HIV Transcription and Latency

 We recently discovered that a previously unrecognized epigenetic modification called histone crotonylation is involved in an efficient transcription of HIV.
 The induction of crotonylation disrupts HIV latency.
 In combination with other latency reversal agents (LRAs), the disruption of HIV latency is highly achieved compared with a single LRA alone.
-We are particularly interested in whether crotonylation is distinct from acetylation and unique in the regulation of HIV transcription and latency.
+We are particularly interested in whether crotonylation is distinct from acetylation and unique in regulating HIV transcription and latency.
 If so, what are the mechanisms that control such epigenetic regulation?
-We are also actively exploiting whether small molecules can be discovered to selectively target de-crotonylation over deacetylation.
-Such small molecules could be used for both HIV cure and cancer therapeutics.
+We are also actively exploiting whether small molecules can be discovered to selectively target de-crotonylation, and if defined, whether such small molecules could be used for the studies of HIV cure.

 HIV Tissue Reservoirs